NDA-Software/ts-cornucopia/README.md

 ### File

--   [executeOnFiles](docs/file/executeOnFiles.md): This function is used to iterate inside a directory and its inner directories (recursively) and then execute a function with the path of each file found inside.
+-   [executeOnFiles](docs/file/executeOnFiles.md): This function is used to iterate inside a directory (recursivity as an option) and then execute a function with the path of each file found inside.

--   [executeOnFolders](docs/file/executeOnFolders.md): This function is used to iterate inside a directory and its inner directories (recursively) and then execute a function with the path of each folder found, including the root folder of the execution.
+-   [executeOnFolders](docs/file/executeOnFolders.md): This function is used to iterate inside a directory (recursivity as an option) and then execute a function with the path of each folder found, including the root folder of the execution.

 -   [proccessTemplate](docs/file/proccessTemplate.md): This function reads a file, replaces all iterations of named placeholders with values passed.